nkleinmann/NK-Eat-Da-Burger/README.md

 Restaurant application that allows users to input burger names and note if they have devoured the burgers or not.

-Techonologies used: HTML, CSS, JavaScript, Node JS, Handlebars, MySQL
+Techonologies used: HTML, CSS, JavaScript, jQuery, Node, Express, Handlebars, MySQL, and a homemade ORM (yum!)

+Followed the MVC design pattern and used Node and MySQL to query and route data in the app.
+I used Handlebars to generate your HTML.

 Link to deployed site: [Eat-Da-Burger](#)